-Cape Town Energy Conference to Highlight Somali Energy Opportunities with High-Level Delegation
+Cape Town Energy Conference To Highlight Somali Energy Opportunities With High-Level Delegation

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 29, 2025/ -- Somal’a’s energy opportunities are expected to be a key feature of this ’ear’s African Energy Week (AEW): Invest in African Energies conference, with Dahir Shire Mohamed, the country’s Minister of Petroleum and Mineral Resources, and Abdulkadir Aden Mohamud, CEO of Chairman of the Somali Petroleum Authority, speaking.
+Somalia's energy opportunities are expected to be a key feature of this year's African Energy Week (AEW): Invest in African Energies conference, with Dahir Shire Mohamed, the country's Minister of Petroleum and Mineral Resources, and Abdulkadir Aden Mohamud, CEO of Chairman of the Somali Petroleum Authority, speaking.
 Their participation comes as Somalia targets new exploration and production frontiers, striving to identify, develop and unlock value from its underexplored hydrocarbon basins.

 AEW: Invest in African Energies is the platform of choice for project operators, financiers, technology providers and government, and has emerged as the official place to sign deals in African energy.
 Visit for more information about this exciting event.

-The development is just one of many agreements signed by companies seeking forays into S’malia’s oil and gas frontier’ Turkey’s state-owned energy company TPAO also signed a deal with the Somali government for joint onshore exploration in Somalia.
+The development is just one of many agreements signed by companies seeking forays into Somalia's oil and gas frontier.
+Turkey's state-owned energy company TPAO also signed a deal with the Somali government for joint onshore exploration in Somalia.
 The agreement will see TPAO carry out oiland gas research operations inland Somalia.
-Additionally, an agreement was signed between the Somali government and Liberty Petroleum in 2024, granting the company exploration rights for three offshore blocks within t’e country’s deepwater zone.
+Additionally, an agreement was signed between the Somali government and Liberty Petroleum in 2024, granting the company exploration rights for three offshore blocks within the country's deepwater zone.

 These agreements follow a deal signed between the Somali government and Coastline Exploration in 2022 for seven blocks.
 Coastline Exploration committed to conducting a 3D seismic campaign, targeting new drilling prospects.
 A 2D seismic acquisition program led by TGS in 2014 showcased the potential for up to 30 billion barrels of crude across 15 blocks in the country, underscoring the level of potential across the offshore margin.
 To unlock this potential, more investment in needed in both seismic acquisition and frontier drilling.
 AEW: Invest in African Energies 2025 will be a strategic platform for advancing expenditure across Somali's market, with the Ministry of Petroleum and Mineral Resources set to outline commercial prospects.

-Meanwhile, as the count’y’s petroleum regulator, the Somali Petroleum Authority is at the helm of attracting investment across Som’lia’s exploration plays.
+Meanwhile, as the country's petroleum regulator, the Somali Petroleum Authority is at the helm of attracting investment across Somalia's exploration plays.
 The organization has been engaging with potential operators in recent years, revising existing regulation and promoting acreage with a view to entice new players to the market.
-Notable developments include the revision of the c’untry’s Production Sharing Contract model and Tender Protocol, both of which were designed in parallel with the’country’s launch of its 2020 licensing round.
-Fiscal terms associated with these documents reflect the ’overnment’s intention to attracting new capital to the market.
+Notable developments include the revision of the country's Production Sharing Contract model and Tender Protocol, both of which were designed in parallel with the country's launch of its 2020 licensing round.
+Fiscal terms associated with these documents reflect the government's intention to attracting new capital to the market.
 During AEW: Invest in African Energies 2025, the Somali Petroleum Authority is expected to shed light on these policies.

 Legal Disclaimer: